A hub of assessment resources for families and professionals as a guide through the assessment process.

 Whether you are beginning your assessment journey or fine-tuning the assessment process, explore a wealth of information related to assessment and autism spectrum disorder (ASD).

-Resources for family members as they navigate the assessment process.
+Review resources for family members as they navigate the assessment process.

 Information for school evaluation teams determining eligibility for services as a student with ASD.